Lou-Flan/bot-dog/README.md

-For a more personalised experience, run the application by inputting the following command.

-> Please make sure your computer volume is turned on before running the application.
+- For a more personalised experience, run the application by inputting the following command (make sure your volume is turned on).

 ```
 $ ruby bot-dog.rb
 ```

-You also have the option to enter your name as argument from the command line for use within the app.
+- You also have the option to enter your name as argument from the command line for use within the app.

 ```$
 $ ruby bot-dog.rb name
 ```

-### _Or_
+### **_Or_**

 Alternatively, you can run the application with the bash script supplied in the source code.
 The script will check that your operating system is OS X, set your volume to 50% and give you a default user name.